 "She has an innate sense of color and composition and when it is coupled with the way she handles the media, magic occurs." - Quote from Theresa Golas, Director of The Iredell Museums (Statesville, NC) published in American Art Collector Magazine, August 2006.

-Painter Karen Hewitt Hagan is living the quintessential life of an accomplished artist.
-The Florence, South Carolina native teaches plein air painting in Italy, the Bahamas, and France.
-She also owns the Hagan Fine Art Gallery and Studio in downtown Charleston, displaying her work alongside the paintings of artists from far-away lands such as Russia & Germany.
+Painter and Gallery Owner, Karen Hewitt Hagan, is living the quintessential life of an accomplished artist.
+The Florence, South Carolina native has taught plein air painting in Charleston, Italy, the Bahamas, and France.
+Currently she teaches privately in her Charleston Studios.
+She thoroughly enjoys owning the Hagan Fine Art Gallery and Studio in downtown Charleston, displaying her work alongside the paintings of artists from far-away lands such as Russia & Germany.
 Her own works are collected nationally as well and are in the permanent collection of fine resorts like The Sanctuary at Kiawah Island.
 Though she’s traveled the world, lived aboard a boat (aptly named Plein Air) for over 8 years, she says Charleston continues to be her calm, stable source of inspiration.

 “If I were marooned in just one place on earth, I’d want it to be Charleston.
 It’s nirvana here…funky, very close knit among the artists.
 We all collaborate a lot, share models and paint together.
 That’s inspiring in itself, but to get to do that in a city that is filled with such stunning light and beauty is way beyond what anyone could hope for.”